teledyne-e2v/gst-multifocus/README.md

 ```

 ### With NVIDIA plugins (Jetsons only)
 Note : You should have update the **nvvidconv** plugin to support GRAY8, if not the image will be grayed out.
+Github link : https://github.com/teledyne-e2v/gst-nvvidconv

 Simple test :
 ```